Angel Azazel

 Azazel is one reason angel-name directories need source grading.
 The name is important, but importance does not mean devotional safety or positive angelic role.

-That gives Azazel its route-specific point: the name forces readers to ask what kind of source they have before they ask what the name means for them.
+That is Azazel's name-specific job.
+The page teaches readers to ask what kind of source they are reading before they ask what the name means for them personally.

 The messenger-name lane helps by contrast because messenger names emphasize communication and mission, while Azazel emphasizes removal and corrupted instruction.